 Potential carbon mineralization

 Frozen soil samples will be slowly thawed over a 10-day period at 4°C. Once samples are thawed, 50 g subsamples (pre-sieved to < 4 mm) will be transferred to sterile 1 L glass Mason jars fitted with gas-tight lids.
 Water contents will be adjusted to 60% water holding contents and monitored throughout the incubation to ensure constant weight.
 As soon as water is added, we will continuously monitor CO2 efflux using an in-house Picarro CO2 stable isotope analyzer (G2201-i, Santa Clara, CA, USA).
-Because cumulative respiration (i.e. using standard KOH trap methods) cannot account for nuanced shifts in CO2 production over time that are associated with microbial dormancy, enzyme induction lags, or in-situ shifts in community-level carbon use efficiency (XX), we will measure rates of CO2 production with high temporal resolution.
-This approach allows us to probe fundamental relationships between microbial community activity and DOC complexity, as well as assessing SOC vulnerability to mineralization at each site.
+Because cumulative respiration (i.e. using standard KOH trap methods) cannot account for nuanced shifts in CO2 production over time that are associated with microbial dormancy, enzyme induction lags, or in-situ shifts in community-level carbon use efficiency (XX), we will measure rates of CO2 production with high temporal resolution (every 6? hours).
+This approach allows us to probe fundamental relationships between microbial community activity dynamics and DOC complexity, as well as assessing SOC vulnerability to mineralization at each site.

 Our Picarro system is fit with a custom-built sequential-multiplexing manifold (DeCiucies et al., 2018) to monitor CO2 concentrations in 60 jars.
 During each sample collection period, headspace CO2 concentrations will be sampled for six minutes, purged for six minutes with CO2-free air, and sampled again to determine the starting CO2 concentration for the next measurement period.
 This cycle time has been calibrated to ensure headspace CO2 concentrations do not exceed 2%, thereby maintaining an oxic environment throughout the duration of the experiment (Lynch et al., 2018).